-The merger of a foreign company into an Indian company and vice versa is permitted under Section 234 of the Companies Act, subject to prior approval of the RBI and provided that the foreign company is incorporated in territories notified by the central government for this purpose.
-Further, any crossborder merger under Section 234 will have to comply with the requirements as laid down in Sections 230 to 232 of the Companies Act (requirements applicable to domestic mergers).
-This includes procedural requirements such as filing an application before the NCLT, conducting meetings of shareholders/ creditors, notification to statutory and income tax authorities, approvals from SEBI (for listed companies), other sectoral regulators etc. In order to operationalize Section 234 of the Companies Act, RBI has issued the Foreign Exchange Management (Cross Border Merger) Regulations, 2018 on March 20, 2018 which provide the framework for mergers, amalgamations and arrangements between Indian and foreign companies, covering both, inbound and outbound investments.
+The merger of a foreign company into an Indian company and vice versa is permitted under section 234 of the Companies Act, subject to prior approval of the RBI and provided that the foreign company is incorporated in territories notified by the Central Government for this purpose.
+Further, any cross- border merger under section 234 will have to comply with the requirements as laid down in sections 230 to 232 of the Companies Act (requirements applicable to domestic mergers).
+This includes procedural requirements such as filing an application before the NCLT, conducting meetings of shareholders/ creditors, notification to statutory and income tax authorities, approvals from SEBI (for listed companies), other sectoral regulators etc. The RBI has issued the Foreign Exchange Management (Cross Border Merger) Regulations, 2018 on March 20, 2018 which provide the framework for mergers, amalgamations and arrangements between Indian and foreign companies, covering both, inbound and outbound investments.